DeisgnwithLinjun/water-fact-cards-ui/README.md

 ## 📂 To Be Used By
 WordPress developer team for integration and front-end reference.

-## 🧩 What’s Included
-📁 assets/
-├── ui-mockups/                → Full-screen designs of desktop, tablet, and mobile versions.
-├── gifs/                      → Interaction demos and scrolling behavior.
-└── color-typography-system/   → Visual specs of color palette and fonts used.

 📁 figma-export/
 → PNG/PDF exports from Figma (water fact cards, layouts, and system visuals).